sarajamous/foundations-for-quantum-programming/README.md

 ## Exercise 4: Function
 For this assignment, open the `Function` folder.
 Define a function that includes if statements, then call it.

+## Exercise 5: Numpy Package
+For this assignment, open the `Numpy Package` folder.
+Construct a dictionary to represent a matrix, then convert that dictionary to a matrix by using the numpy package.

+## Exercise 6: Networkx Package
+For this assignment, open the `Networkx Package` folder.